-Taylor and I rolled into Pearland in the afternoon so we decided to skip breakfast and have an early lunch.
-We chose Gringo’s Mexican Kitchen, a local authentic Tex-Mex chain that originated here in Pearland.
-The decor and curb appeal were quite enticing but the food was what really won us over!
+Taylor and I rolled into Pearland, Texas, in the afternoon.
+We decided to skip breakfast and have an early lunch at Gringo’s Mexican Kitchen, a local authentic Tex-Mex chain that originated here.
+The decor and curb appeal was enticing, but the food was what won us over!

-She and I began with the Sampler Platter that had Southwest Eggrolls, Beef Empanadas, Taquitos, and Chicken Quesadillas.
-This was a great way to try all of the big stars on Gringo’s menu.
-For lunch, I had a bowl of Tortilla Soup (chock full of chicken and veggies plus sides of fresh avocado, corn salsa, and cheese) and Taylor, the Crispy Flautas.
-Food is truly exceptional at this Tex-Mex favorite eatery.
-Be sure to try the Amazon sauce!
+We began with a Sampler Platter, with Southwest Egg Rolls, Beef Empanadas, Taquitos, and Chicken Quesadillas.
+This was a great way to try all of the favorite snack items on Gringo’s menu.
+For lunch, I had a bowl of Tortilla Soup (chock full of chicken plus sides of avocado, corn salsa, and cheese) and Taylor, the Crispy Flautas.
+Our food was exceptional at this Tex-Mex eatery.

-After lunch, Taylor and I dove right into Pearland’s international offerings.
+After lunch, we dove into Pearland’s international offerings.
 To say we were shocked at what we saw next is an understatement.
-In the midst of Pearland, out some curvy, country roads, is the Sri Meenakshi, a Hindu temple fashioned after one in India.
+Amidst Pearland, out some curvy, country roads, is Sri Meenakshi, a Hindu temple fashioned after one in India.
 It is the only temple dedicated to the deity Meenakshi (Shiva’s wife) outside of India.

-The self-guided tour at the Sri Meenakshi Temple provides literature for explaining the Hindu religion and shows what you are seeing inside of the temple and why it is important.
+The self-guided tour at the Sri Meenakshi Temple provides literature for explaining the Hindu religion showing what you see inside of the temple and why it is important.
 We learned about different deities and Hindu ceremonial events.
-It was a lovely and peaceful place Taylor and I both enjoyed and appreciated visiting.
+Sri Meenakshi was a lovely and peaceful place that we both enjoyed visiting.

 Watch for the majestic peacocks.